Who is Lavolta Press?

 already been defined, but which has been printed at a small scale,

-and making it human sized.
+and making it human size.
 You do not need design skills; and for our patterns,

 no mathematical skills.
 Enlarged patterns often require some fitting skill—but unless you’re one of